climent/atreyu/README.md

 ## Can I do the handwired version?

-Sure.
-The SVG files are available.
+Sure thing!
+The SVG files are [available](pcb/handwired/).
 The wiring is quite straightforward: all rows are independent, and columns are combined together across both sides (columns are connected from outside to inside).
 You can [check this picture](pictures/atreyu-wired.jpg?raw=true "The wires").
 You just have to flash the right firmware with the right keymap, all of which are available from the link below.

 # Firmware